alexdum/interdecis/README.md

 Installing
 ----------

-Install development versions from github with
+Install development versions from github with:

-library(devtools) install\_github("alexdum/interdecis")